kevinseebach/THELIA-2-CustomerFamily-avec-verification-du-SIRET/Readme.md

 	   $apiKey="VOTRE CLEF API DE VERIF-SIRET.COM";
 	   $secretKey="VOTRE CLEF SECRETE DE VERIF-SIRET.COM";

-by your keys.
+by your keys (lines 287-288).
 You can get them at verif-siret.com
 * Activate it in your thelia administration panel

 ## Usage